Cubic fourfolds fibered in sextic del Pezzo surfaces: Singular fibers and discriminant curves

 \begin{defi} Let $P$ be a smooth complex projective surface.
-A {\em good del Pezzo fibration} consists of a smooth fourfold $\cS$ and a flat projective morphism $\pi\colon \cS \ra P$ with the following properties: \begin{itemize} \item The fibers of $\pi$ are either smooth or singular del sextic del Pezzo surfaces.
-Let $B_I, \dotsc, B_V$ denote the closure of the corresponding loci in $P$. \item $B_I$ is a non-singular curve. \item $B_{II}$ is a curve, non-singular away from $B_{IV}$. \item $B_{III}$ is finite and coincides with the intersection of $B_I$ and $B_{II}$, which is transverse. \item $B_{IV}$ is finite, and $B_{II}$ has cusps at $B_{IV}$. \item $B_{V}$ is empty. \end{itemize} \end{defi}
+A {\em good sextic del Pezzo fibration} consists of a smooth fourfold $\cS$ and a flat projective morphism $\pi\colon \cS \ra P$ such that the fibers of $\pi$ are either smooth or singular sextic del Pezzo surfaces.
+Let $B_I, \dotsc, B_V$ denote the closure of the corresponding loci in $P$; we require that: \begin{itemize} \item $B_I$ is a non-singular curve. \item $B_{II}$ is a curve, non-singular away from $B_{IV}$. \item $B_{III}$ is finite and coincides with the intersection of $B_I$ and $B_{II}$, which is transverse. \item $B_{IV}$ is finite, and $B_{II}$ has cusps at $B_{IV}$. \item $B_{V}$ is empty. \end{itemize} We allow $B_I,B_{II},B_{III},$ or $B_{IV}$ to be empty. \end{defi} We call $B_I\cup B_{II}$ the {\em discriminant divisor} of $\pi$; our usage is consistent with the standard notion of the discriminant of a family of varieties with isolated hypersurface singularities.
+Given such a family with smooth total space, the multiplicity of the discriminant at a point equals the sum of the Milnor numbers of the singularities of the corresponding fiber \cite[2.8.3]{Teissier}.
+Thus the conditions on the singularities of the discriminant force the singularities of the fibers to be mild.

-\begin{rema} The point is that the classifying map from $P$ is transverse to each singular stratum of the moduli stack of singular del Pezzo surfaces.
-For example, the discriminant locus is cuspidal at points with an $A_2$ singularity.
-In particular, good del Pezzo fibrations are Zariski open in the moduli space of all del Pezzo fibrations with fixed invariants. \end{rema}